 From overflowing dishwashers to water damage after a fire, the following items are typically covered by homeowners insurance.

 Sorry to all those who were looking to get a new house-topper!
 While repairs needed due to leaks from lack of maintenance or wear and tear are not covered, if the wind removes a portion or all of your roof and lets the rain inside, your home insurance responds, unless you opted to exclude wind coverage.Accidental overflow

-Types of Water Damage Not Covered by Homeowners Insurance
+What kinds of Water Damage are Not Covered by Homeowners Insurance?

 Now for the not-so-great news: Not all water damage is covered by homeowners insurance.
 Here are a few items that are not.

-Flooding (rising surface water) – This comes as a surprise to many, but damage from rising surface water will not be covered by homeowners insurance.
+This comes as a surprise to many, but damage from rising surface water (flooding) will not be covered by homeowners insurance.
 You can view our article about flood insurance to learn more about how to purchase this very important coverage.

 Not Sure if You’re Covered?
 Ask Your W3 Advisor.